bryanwweber/orbital-mechanics-notes/the-n-body-problem/two-body-inertial-numerical-solution.md

 where $\vector{y}$ is the state vector, $t$ is time, and $f$ is a function that depends on the current time and the current state vector.

-The left hand side of {eq}`eq:numerical-solution` is the time-derivative of the state vector, which we find by taking the time derivative of each element of the state vector:
+The left hand side of @eq:numerical-solution is the time-derivative of the state vector, which we find by taking the time derivative of each element of the state vector:

 :::{math}
 :label: eq:state-vector-derivative
 \dot{\vector{y}} = \left[\dot{X}_1\ \dot{Y}_1\ \dot{Z}_1\ \dot{X}_2\ \dot{Y}_2\ \dot{Z}_2\ \ddot{X}_1\ \ddot{Y}_1\ \ddot{Z}_1\ \ddot{X}_2\ \ddot{Y}_2\ \ddot{Z}_2\right]
 :::

-In words, the left side of {eq}`eq:numerical-solution` is another array, where the first six elements are the velocity components (the first derivative of position) and the second six are the acceleration (the first derivative of velocity).
+In words, the left side of @eq:numerical-solution is another array, where the first six elements are the velocity components (the first derivative of position) and the second six are the acceleration (the first derivative of velocity).

 ## Solution Algorithm

 We now have enough information to start to solve the problem.
-The first step is to calculate the initial acceleration using {eq}`eq:two-body-inertial-components`.
+The first step is to calculate the initial acceleration using @eq:two-body-inertial-components.
 This can be done for one direction at a time, as shown in the following code:

 ::::{tab-set-code}
 :::{literalinclude} scripts/two-body-inertial-numerical-solution.py